bbaserdem/dotfiles/usage/config-laptop.md

 # Kernel
 By default Arch dumps the kernel and initramfs into the */boot/*.
-This is not nice, since that space is better shared around.
+This is not nice, since that is not sharing friendly.
 The mkinitcpio script gets the locations from */stc/mkinitcpio.d/linux.preset*.
 For all `linux` variations, change lines with;
 ```